bachng2017/RENAT/README.md

     - $RENAT_PATH/config/auth.yaml: authentication (username/password)
     - $RENAT_PATH/config/template.yaml(optional): in case current templates are not fit for your devices

-See [Create scenarios](#create-scenarios) for more detail about creating a sample to interacte with routers.
+See [Create scenarios](#create-scenarios) for more detail about creating a sample to interact with routers.

 ## Installation by Ansible